clinaresl/testbot/README.md

 for giving third-party software the possibility to store private information.
 They have to be preceded by the prefix `user_`

+Additionally, `testbot.py` creates also *admin* tables with administrative information of the whole process.
+They are distinguished with the prefix `data_`.

 # Installation #